Academic Research Writing Course (Online edition)

-The ARWC is a nine-day, research-based learning course designed to introduce students to the foundations of research and academic inquiry.
+The ARWC is a seven-week online program running over weekends (Saturday and Sunday), designed to introduce students to the foundations of research and academic inquiry through research-based learning.
 Throughout the program, students progress from an initial question or area of interest to the completion of a 2,000-word academic manuscript.

 The course focuses on building foundational academic skills, reading, writing and critical thinking, essential for higher education and making research publication accessible from a young age.